 - Taking an active posture in your defense

 - An appreciation for the collateral consequences of a healthcare fraud case

-Together, these facets of our unique approach make our legal representation as effective as possible and provides you with a peace of mind that is often overlooked or undervalued by other law firms when you face serious allegations of fraud.
+Together, these facets of our unique approach make our legal representation as effective as possible and provide you with a peace of mind that is often overlooked or undervalued by other law firms when you face serious allegations of fraud.

 1. Our Understanding of Healthcare Fraud is Unmatched

-As federal healthcare fraud defense lawyers with decades of experience in representing both individual and corporate clients who have been accused or suspected of healthcare fraud, we have come face-to-face with all of the most common situations that come up in these cases, as well as many of the least common.
+As federal healthcare fraud defense lawyers with notable experience in representing both individual and corporate clients who have been accused or suspected of healthcare fraud, we have come face-to-face with all of the most common situations that come up in these cases, as well as many of the least common.